Disk and File Operation

 The program SetPatch extends many well-known hardware drivers with new features.
 In addition, it uses a configuration file "DEVS:NSDPatch.cfg".
 We have heard about a conflict between the hardware driver 'cd.device' (which is part of the OS) and a 'cd.device' of an unknown manufacturer.
 If you are using such a cd.device and are having trouble, deactivate the appropriate line in DEVS:NSDPatch.cfg.
 Do this by placing a # in front of the line with a text editor.

-If you've already extended your S-S with the command "LoadV43Module" (or something similar) to operate fixed HDD's bigger than 4GB you should delete this line.
+If you've already extended your Startup-sequence with the command "LoadV43Module" (or something similar) to operate fixed HDD's bigger than 4GB you should delete this line.
 SetPatch now handles these functions.

 OS 3.5 comes with a new icon.library.
 This library is responsible for the administration and representation of all the icons.
 Many users installed "NewIcons", a patch that improves the look of icons.
 This task is now handled by the new icon.library.
-You can now delete the calls of the NewIcon patch(es) from your S-S or U-S files.
+You can now delete the calls of the NewIcon patch(es) from your Startup-sequence or User-startup files.

 The new program IconEdit can be used to transform NewIcons into genuine OS 3.5 icons.
 It is not necessary in order to display NewIcons on Workbench, but it speeds up their rendering.